knpuniversity/stripe/knpu/ep1-charging/custom-checkout-form.md

 There are a few *really* important things about this form.
 Most importantly, notice that the input fields have *no* `name` attribute.
 This is crucial.
-Eventually, we *will* submit this form, but we do *not* want to submit these fields because we do *not* want credit card information passing our server.
+Eventually, we *will* submit this form, but we do *not* want to submit these fields because we do *not* want credit card information passing through our server.
 Because these fields do *not* have a `name` attribute, they are *not* submitted.

 So instead of `name`, Stripe asks you to use a `data-stripe` attribute.
 This tells Stripe *which* data this field holds.
 Since this is the cardholder name, we have